RuyiGai/CS5720-Assignment-1/README.md

 └── fit/
 ```

-The Jupyter Notebook contains the source code and experiments.
+The Jupyter Notebook contains the source code, answers, and experiments.
 The code is appropriately commented to explain the main steps.

+The `logs/fit/` folder contains the TensorBoard log files generated during the experiments.

 ## Conclusion

-This assignment provided practical experience with TensorFlow, neural network training, loss functions, different optimizers, and TensorBoard.
-The experiments demonstrated how increasing the number of epochs can improve training performance, while excessive training may eventually lead to overfitting.
+This assignment provided both theoretical and practical experience with neural networks and TensorFlow.
+The short-answer questions covered fundamental neural network concepts, while the programming tasks provided hands-on experience with tensor operations, loss functions, optimizers, MNIST classification, and TensorBoard.

+The experiments also demonstrated that increasing the number of epochs can improve training performance, while excessive training may eventually lead to overfitting.